|

 gallery."

-the Dickson Gallery represents
+The Dickson Gallery represented

 over 30 artists and artisans ranging